westial/overcome/README.md

 There is a service that in a regular alternate way, sets off the given active positions like buying or selling.
-This service is an optional dependency of Analysis, so it allow to analyze the given operations, by minimizing them in the way on.
+This service is an optional dependency of Analysis, so it allows to analyze the given operations, by minimizing them in the way on.

 The following example, sets off 2 of 3 positions.
 Starting at the second row of